-We have audited the financial report of Harvest Minerals Limited ("the Company") and its controlled entities ("the Group"), which comprises the consolidated statement of financial position as at 31 December 2020, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of Harvest Minerals Limited ("the Company") and its controlled entities ("the Group"), which comprises the consolidated statement of financial position as at 31 December 2021, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In our opinion, except for the possible effects of the matter described in the Basis for qualified opinion paragraph of our report, the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:

-- a) giving a true and fair view of the Group's financial position as at 31 December 2020 and of its financial performance for the year then ended; and - b) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- a) giving a true and fair view of the Group's financial position as at 31 December 2021 and of its financial performance for the year then ended; and - b) complying with Australian Accounting Standards and the Corporations Regulations 2001.

-Basis for qualified opinion
+Basis for opinion